Privacy and Security Guide

 In addition to blocking any accounts that post your personal information or harass you, consider taking your accounts private.
 Some platforms also have a feature where you can temporarily disable your account, if necessary.

 If the harassment becomes overwhelming, you may want to consider changing your main contact information.
 Creating a new email address is generally very easy, and most mobile carriers will allow you to change your phone number for a small fee.

 Other information commonly exposed in doxxing attacks can be changed.
 For example, your internet service provider may be able to change your home network's IP address and most social media websites will allow you to update your username in your account settings.

 Blur Your House

 Some navigation services provide images of a variety of locations, including houses.
-If doxxers find your address, they may use these images to harass you or encourage others to physically harm you and others who live with you.
+If doxxers find your address, they may use these images to harass you or encourage others to physically harm you and anyone who lives with you.

-Many of the platforms that collect and publish these images allow users to request that their house be blurred.
+Many of the platforms that publish these images allow users to request that their house be blurred.
 You can find instructions on how to submit a request to popular services here.

 If you have reason to fear for your physical safety at your home, you may want to consider temporarily relocating until the harassment dies down.
 This could mean getting a hotel room or staying with a friend or family member.